Last Updated on 14 January 2026 by Cycloscope

 The belief system of the Chewa people of Malawi

 The Chewa believe that life exists within their ancestors and those not yet born, just like it exists in the living.
-Nyau’s beliefs include communicating with those who died, or with their spirits, calling this pampero lalikulu (great prayer) act.
+Nyau’s beliefs include communicating with the dead, or with their spirits, calling this the pampero lalikulu (great prayer) act.

-They believe in the presence of God in everyday life, a God that is both male (in the sky) and female (in the earth) at the same time.
-One of the most important ritual moments in the Chewa culture of Malawi is the traditional Gule Wamkulu dance and ceremony.
+They believe in the presence of God in everyday life, a God that is both male (in the sky) and female (on the earth) at the same time.
+One of the most critical ritual moments in the Chewa culture of Malawi is the traditional Gule Wamkulu dance and ceremony.

 ????
 The Gule Wamkulu explains the world by way of its ghosts, gives complex answers to the mysteries of life and death… It’s a serious matter, to be vehicle for the spirits you’ll have to undergo an initiation into the secret society, so secret that one can be killed just for talking about it.
 That’s why anthropologists still know very little about it. (read more…)